nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Safely terminates the Flashlingo application and closes the graphical user interface (GUI).

 [Command Format](#commands): `exit ...`

-Example:
-* Input `exit` to end your session and close the application

 ### Saving the data